kur0bai/blossom/frontend/README.md

 - **useFavoritesStore**: Manages favorites with local persistence.
 - **useCharacterStore**: Manages selected character and triggers updates on comments.
 - **useCharacterStore**: I decided to use anonymous comments, cause is more flexible to making some tests in short time.
+- **List.test.tsx**: I did a simple test case to check if graphql is working to run it `npm run test`

 ## Captures